qpakzk/os-playground/virtual-dev-env.md

    which git
    ```

 4. Check if you have _QEMU_ installed.
 This is a virtualizer/**emu**lator.
-If you want to know more, check out the [website](http://www.qemu-project.org/).
+If you want to know more, check out the [QEMU](http://www.qemu-project.org/) webpage.
 If you don't have it, install it:

    ```
    which qemu-system-x86_64